-Commodity Futures Trading Commission Farm Credit Administration Farm Credit System Insurance Corporation
+Commodity Futures Trading Commission Farm Credit Administration

-Federal Deposit Insurance Corporation Federal Energy Regulatory Commission Federal Housing Finance Agency Federal Maritime Commission Federal Mine Safety and Health Review Commission

-Federal Permitting Improvement Steering Council

-Federal Trade Commission National Credit Union Administration National Indian Gaming Commission National Transportation Safety Board Postal Regulatory Commission
+- Farm Credit System Insurance Corporation - Federal Deposit Insurance Corporation Federal Energy Regulatory Commission Federal Housing Finance Agency Federal Maritime Commission - Federal Mine Safety and Health Review Commission - Federal Permitting Improvement Steering Council - Federal Trade Commission - National Credit Union Administration National Indian Gaming Commission National Transportation Safety Board Postal Regulatory Commission - U.S. Chemical Safety and Hazard - Investigation Board

 The Regulatory Information Service Center compiles the Unified Agenda for the Office of Information and Regulatory Affairs (OIRA), part of the Office of Management and Budget.
-OIRA is responsible for overseeing the Federal Government's regulatory, paperwork, and information resource management activities, including implementation of Executive Order 12866 (incorporated by reference in Executive Order 13563).
+OIRA is responsible for overseeing the Federal Government's regulatory, paperwork, and information resource management activities, including implementation of Executive Order 12866, as amended (incorporated in Executive Order 13563).
 The Center also provides information about Federal regulatory activity to the President and his Executive Office, the Congress, agency officials, and the public.

-The activities included in the Unified Agenda are, in general, those that will have a regulatory action within the next 12 months.
+The activities included in the Agenda are, in general, those that will have a regulatory action within the next 12 months.
 Agencies may choose to include activities that will have a longer timeframe than 12 months.
 Agency agendas also show actions or reviews completed or withdrawn since the last Unified Agenda.
-Executive Order 12866 does not require agencies to include regulations concerning military or foreign affairs functions or regulations related to agency organization, management, or personnel matters.
+Executive Order 12866, as amended, does not require agencies to include regulations concerning military or foreign affairs functions or regulations related to agency organization, management, or personnel matters.

-Agencies prepared entries for this publication to give the public notice of their plans to review, propose, and issue or withdraw regulations.
+Agencies prepared entries for this publication to give the public notice of their plans to review, propose, and issue regulations.
 They have tried to predict their activities over the next 12 months as accurately as possible, but dates and schedules are subject to change.
 Agencies may withdraw some of the regulations now under development, and they may issue or propose other regulations not included in their agendas.
 Agency actions in the rulemaking process may occur before or after the dates they have listed.
-The Unified Agenda does not create a legal obligation on agencies to adhere to schedules in this publication or to confine their regulatory activities to those regulations that appear within
+The Unified Agenda does not create a legal obligation on agencies to adhere to schedules in this publication or to confine their regulatory activities to those regulations that appear within it.